-Any member of the Sky UK Ltd group may use and share, within that group and with its advisors, the information you provide and other information it holds about you for the purposes set out below.
+Any member of the Sky B&G Group may use and share, within that group and with its advisors, the information you provide and other information it holds about you for the purposes set out below.

 Information we may hold